 So put on your cape, the world will see

 You're as heroic as you can be."

 Ace could tell from Duck's nostalgic smile that he appreciated every word from the code.
 He imagined how the other transported himself back to a time where he felt genuinely happy despite his unfortunate circumstances.
 Suddenly after he snapped himself out of some melancholic state, Ace stood from the table.
 "Let's go home Duck.
 We need some fresh air."

 The mallard blinked and took a brief sip from his coffee only to place the cup on the table and stand from his seat.
 "Yeah.
 My coffee's gone cold anyway."

 They stepped into the street and joined the city bustle where they meandered between pedestrians.

-For a while the pair said nothing to each other until they traveled a less crowded route through the park.
+For a while, the pair said nothing to each other until they travelled a less crowded route through the park.
 Duck glanced at a group of children who looked liked they played a chasing game until Ace's voice grabbed his attention.